MutluToy/DfE6_Final_Project/README.md

 ## Application

-The application is a microservice Flask application that serves both the frontend and backend of the application.
+The application is a micro-service Flask application that serves both the frontend and backend of the application.

 The frontend aspect of the app uses HTML templates to serve the web pages that allows the user to perform CRUD functionality with information from the database.